Credit

 Financial institutions use your credit score to determine your eligibility for loans, credit lines, and housing.
 Your credit affects your financial opportunities and how much you pay out of pocket.
 But if you haven’t yet acquired credit accounts, what credit score do you start with?
 Learn how borrowers build credit scores and if it’s possible to obtain perfect credit

-What Is the Initial Credit Score?
+What Is the Starting Credit Score?

 There are various ways you can establish a credit history.
 Still, the most common method is obtaining a credit line or loan.
 Once you get approval to borrow money, it takes about six months of activity to get your first credit score.

 Credit scores are an invaluable tool to lenders despite being a new invention.
 Credit scores were invented as an impartial tool for financial institutions to evaluate borrowers.
 In this modern age, a three-digit number represents your creditworthiness.
-The good news is that you can manipulate your score for better loan terms and opportunities.
+The good news is that you can manipulate your average credit score for better loan terms and opportunities.

-A credit report is a descriptive summary of your credit history.
+Credit reports are a descriptive summary of your credit history.
 Three major credit bureaus collect your financial information: TransUnion, Equifax, and Experian.
 Each credit bureau writes and keeps a report of your economic activity for lenders to view and analyze.

 • Soft Credit Check — A soft credit check, also known as a soft pull, does not affect your credit score.
-This type of inquiry is typically done as part of a background check and does not appear on your credit report.
+This type of inquiry is typically done as part of a background check and does not appear on your credit reports.

 What Information Do Lenders See on Your Credit Report?